zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 # The DB_HOST_IP is the public IP Address of your Database: xx.xx.xxx.xxx
 #  The DB_PORT is 3306 by default - set this in case this default does not apply
 #  The DB_NAME is the name of the database that you have created in GCP as the
 #  metadata store.
-The `mysql_secret` will be created once the secret manager
+The `mysql_secret` will be created once the secrets manager
 #  is created and the stack is active.
 zenml metadata-store register gcp_metadata_store --flavor=mysql --host=<DB_HOST_IP> --port=<DB_PORT> --database=<DB_NAME> --secret=mysql_secret